jmrk7/railflow_docs_v2/docs/cicd-apps/gitlab.md

 ### Example
-Consider a Gitlab Selenium Webdriver project build is failing with 5 test failures, and 2 user configured in the Railflow CLI
+Consider a Gitlab Selenium Webdriver project build is failing with 5 test failures, and 2 users configured in the Railflow CLI

 ![smart assign](/img/cicd/gitlab/gitlab-smart-assign.png)